coinse/pyggi/README.md

 PYGGI is the lightweight and simple framework for Genetic Improvement.
-It helps one practice or experience GI with only few code lines by lightneing the costs of implementing typical GI process such as source code manipulation and patch management.
+It helps one practice or experience GI with only few code lines by lightning the costs of implementing typical GI process such as source code manipulation and patch management.

 &nbsp;